ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 In general,
 you must change a password whenever:

-- there has been a security incident involving your account or password, for example if you think someone has guessed your password
+- there has been a security incident involving your account or password, for example if you think someone has guessed your password or you have used a similar password on other accounts
 - there has been a security incident involving the service that you access using the password
 - your line manager or other authorised person tells you to do so